Artmann/artmann-web-next/articles/react-on-the-server-is-not-php.md

 Today, I wanted to talk about a topic that's been buzzing around Twitter and dev circles lately.
-You've probably heard people say, **"Now that we're server-side rendering JavaScript, it's just PHP all over again!"** 🤔 Well, buckle up, because I'm about to explain why that's not quite the case – and why it's actually, it's pretty darn exciting!
+You've probably heard people say, **"Now that we're server-side rendering JavaScript, it's just PHP all over again!"** 🤔 Well, I want to explain why I don't think that's quite the case – and why it's actually, it's pretty darn exciting!

 Remember when Internet Explorer was still a thing?
 (I know, I'm aging myself here).
 We were all writing PHP to our heart's content, and life seemed simpler.
-But here's the twist: we weren't building the complex, ambitious apps we are today.
+But things were different: we weren't building the complex, ambitious apps we are today.
 We were solving smaller problems, and that's what people often miss when they get nostalgic.

 Back then, we'd use server-side languages like PHP, Java, or – if you were really living on the edge – Perl.
 We'd follow the